Day 42: Ein Hod to Isfiya

 My friend Kevin from college was in Nazareth doing Jesus Trail-related volunteer work and came to hike with us for a day, but traffic kept him from arriving till late morning.
 Then in Ein Hod, we got snagged by somebody who wanted us to come with her because somebody had died.
-Although this was alarming, we were all too awkward to say no. It turned out a family in town had had a daughter die unexpectedly and people were sitting shiva - so a friend of the mother was rounding up even random strangers to have us come and provide extra company, or bring good vibes, or whatever.
+Although this was alarming, we were all too awkward to say no. It turned out a family in town had had a daughter die unexpectedly and people were sitting shiva - so a friend of the mother was rounding up even random strangers to have us come and provide extra company, or bring good vibes, or whatever it is we were bringing.
 The daughter had been section-hiking the Israel Trail, so the friend wanted us to bring the "spirit of the trail" with us.
 The whole process did seem really beneficial to the grieving mother.
 (Tidbit I remember from psychology classes: People who lose a loved one don't usually get depressed until a little while after, once everybody stops making a point to comfort them and goes back to normal life - but they don't yet have a normal life to go back to.)

 Mt.
 Carmel is a top contender my favorite place in the Middle East.
 It's not of a size to be compared with any American mountains except the "mountains" here in Pennsylvania, but it's full of all kinds of peaks and wadis, forests of indigenous flora (pretty rare in the land of the JNF pine), broad valleys tucked away among the hilltops, views of the ocean directly below it, and in spring, plenty of wildflower-filled meadows.
 So this was one of my favorite days of hiking, despite getting lost.